Circumvent Debian Bootstrap

 bootstrap and the system phase to create the image root tree.

-does not support a native way to bootstrap
+However, apt does not support a native way to bootstrap

 an empty root tree.
-Therefore the bootstrap phase uses
+Therefore, the bootstrap phase uses

 apt only to resolve the given bootstrap packages and to